 CVA Applauds Senate for Passing Historic VA Accountability Bill

-Raleigh, NC — Today the Senate voted to pass the VA Accountability and Whistleblower Protection Act of 2017, bipartisan legislation that will shorten the process for firing bad employees at the Department of Veterans Affairs (VA).
-The bill was introduced by Senator Marco Rubio (R-FL) and was cosponsored by Senator Thom Tillis (R-NC).
+Miami, FL — Today the Senate voted to pass the VA Accountability and Whistleblower Protection Act of 2017, bipartisan legislation that will shorten the process for firing bad employees at the Department of Veterans Affairs (VA).
+The bill was introduced by Senator Marco Rubio (R-FL) and was also supported by Senator Bill Nelson (D-FL) who cosponsored the legislation.

 The bill now moves to the House to concur.
 President Donald Trump has indicated he will sign this legislation when it reaches his desk.